tehtea/PineapplePopTarts/SocialMediaUpdater/README.md

 ## facebookConfig.js
 Contains the page id for the page we are posting to and the page access token we are using.
 Do note that the page access token might be a bit buggy due to limited understanding of its lifespan at this point.

+## SocialMedia.js
+The main driver for the subsystem.
+Listens for new incidents and incident updates from the CCO subsystem.

 ## ./test/test.js
 Contains the unit tests for the subsystem.
 The unit testing framework used is `Mocha`.